rhoticity/tpg-roadtrip-bingo/prompts.md

 - Political campaign sign
 - Dead End/No Outlet sign
 - Any train station (metros/subways/light rail/etc. count)
+- Any bus stop or bus station (signed school bus stops count)
 - A roundabout/rotary
+- A street sign indicating commemerative/honorary naming of that roadway

 ## Easy license plate letter/number game, only one per card from this category
 - A license plate serial containing the letter A